CushionCatch: A Compliant Catching Mechanism for Mobile Manipulators via Combined Optimization and Learning: Related Work

 \section{Related Work}

-Many studies have examined ball catching with fixed-base manipulators \cite{5651175,salehian2016dynamical,7139529,977211}, focusing particularly on motion planning for the manipulator.
-Early research utilized heuristic methods to determine optimal grasping points and generated motion trajectories through interpolation.
-However, these methods often fall short of achieving the most effective capture motion of the robot.
-A more effective approach involves using nonlinear optimization to identify the optimal joint configuration for catching the ball, along with parameterization techniques such as five-order polynomials \cite{Dong2020}.
+Many studies have explored ball catching tasks using fixed-base manipulators \cite{5651175, salehian2016dynamical, 7139529, 977211}, with a particular focus on motion planning for the manipulator.
+Early research in this area relied on heuristic methods to determine the optimal grasping point and generated motion trajectories through interpolation \cite{977211}.
+However, these approaches often fell short in achieving the most effective capture motion for the robot.
+A more promising approach involves nonlinear optimization, which helps identify the optimal joint configuration for catching the ball, often in combination with parameterization techniques such as five-order polynomials \cite{5651175}.
+The approach in \cite{salehian2016dynamical} introduces a control law in dynamical systems, allowing the system to perform high-speed manipulations for catching fast-moving objects.
+However, these methods have typically been limited to fixed-base manipulators.

+The work in \cite{Dong2020, Bauml2011} explores the use of mobile manipulators for catching, considering both the manipulator and the mobile base for coordinated control during capture.
+However, they overlook the importance of compliance.
+In reality, a ball thrown from a distance can easily impact a joint, exceeding the torque limit \cite{Yan2024}.
+Current research on cushioning the impact force during capture has focused primarily on fixed-base manipulators \cite{Stouraitis2020, Uchiyama2012}.
+These studies rely on impedance controller based approaches, which are challenging to implement in mobile manipulators for generating unified, coordinated control.

-Imitation learning allows algorithms to learn from human demonstrations, simplifying the acquisition of complex behaviors \cite{imitationsurvey}. \cite{Zhao2023b} creates nucleated motion primitives from human demonstration data to generate compliant trajectories. \cite{mori2024real} uses a Gaussian Mixture Model and a Long-Short Term Memory (LSTM) model to predict the trajectory of a manipulation.
-However, their approach does not account for the potential safety issues arising from structural differences between humans and robots.
+Learning from human demonstrations is an effective method for teaching robots to execute fast and reactive motions.
+Humans can catch moving objects with nonzero velocity, creating smooth trajectories, even for unexpected objects \cite{Kajikawa1999}.
+In \cite{kim2014catching}, the robot learns motion from human throwing demonstrations, but it halts immediately when the object makes contact with the end-effector. \cite{Zhao2023b} develops nucleated motion primitives from human demonstration data to generate compliant trajectories for catching.
+However, this research focuses only on the capture of vertically falling objects and not account for the potential safety issues arising from structural differences between humans and robots.
+Transferring humans’ compliant behavior to mobile manipulators for catching flying objects while ensuring safety, remains an unresolved challenge.